 Larissa Nash grew up in the Everglades and spent many summers in Ohio and Hawaii.
 She holds a B.A. from Loyola University New Orleans and currently lives in Texas with her cats, one of which is part Florida bobcat.
 Her hobbies include rain-dancing and soothsaying.
 She is an M.F.A. candidate at Pacific University of Oregon.

-Larissa has participated in several of Francesca Lia Block's online workshops, and her work has appeared online and in print and is forthcoming in Borderlands: Texas Poetry Review and December.
+Larissa has participated in several of Francesca Lia Block's online workshops, and her work has appeared online and in print, most recently in Borderlands: Texas Poetry Review and December Magazine.
 Larissa founded Rose Red Review, a fairy tale journal.

 Song of the Moment: 16 Shades of Blue